harding/scaling-book/x.payment_batching/payment_batching.md

 currently-available coinjoin implementation is fully compatible with the needs of payment batching.

-## Possible inability to fee bump
+### Possible inability to fee bump

-A final problem is that you may not be able to fee bump a batched payment.
+A final concern is that you may not be able to fee bump a batched payment.
 Transaction relay nodes such as Bitcoin Core impose limits on the transactions they relay to prevent attackers from wasting bandwidth, CPU, and other node resources.
 By yourself, you can easily avoid